-Give it up ladies and gentlemen, for the 2019 OutdoorGearLab Editors' Choice for Best All Mountain Snowboard: the Yes Optimistic.
+Give it up ladies and gentlemen, for the Editors' Choice for Best All Mountain Snowboard, the Yes Optimistic.
 Its tight side cut, coupled with a large nose and wider platform, mitigate toe and heel drag, allowing you to rail turns to new depths.
-It was very consistent in other categories; the camber profile makes it stable at high speeds and can pop you to new heights off of rollers and jumps.
+It's very consistent in other categories; the camber profile makes it stable at high speeds and can pop you to new heights off of rollers and jumps.
 The wide waist width and natural setback stance promotes powder floatation and allows you to downsize, which maintains a playful all-mountain ride.

-Aside from the board's less then appealing graphic, the only downside our testing uncovered is it can be slightly challenging to maneuver between inconsistent and bumpy terrain.
-This can be accentuated if the board is oversized.
+Aside from the board's less then appealing graphics, the only downside our testing uncovered is it can be slightly challenging to maneuver between inconsistent and bumpy terrain; this can be accentuated if the board is oversized.
 The Yes Optimistic is best for those who like to rail turns of all shapes on groomers, slash around the mountain in the sunshine, and experience superior powder floatation when the resort is calling for 24" overnight.

 Read review: Yes Optimistic